codemix/yii2-localeurls/README.md

 ### Changes from 1.0.* to 1.1.*

-If you upgrade from a 1.0.* you'll have to upgrade your configuration.
+If you upgrade from a 1.0.* version you'll have to modify your configuration.
 There no longer is a `localeUrls` component now.
 Instead everything was merged into our custom `urlManager` component.
 So you should move any configuration for the `localeUrls` component into the `urlManager` component.

 So if your configuration looked like this before: